 Conjuctivitis caused by bacteria or virus can be passed to others.
 The white part of your child's eye may be red or you may see a cloudy or yellow eye discharge.
 Your child may return to school when symptom free or with a healthcare provider's note authorizing admittance.

 Strep and Scarlet Fever

 These bacterial infections can be passed to others.
 Signs include sudden sore throat with fever, stomachache, and headache.
 With scarlet fever, a rash usually shows up within 12 to 48 hours.
 Call your healthcare provider for any of these signs.
 Your child should stay home until he/she does not have a fever and has been taking antibiotics for 24 hours.

 The flu is a virus and is easily passed to others.
 The main symptom of the flu is fever and can include body aches, chills, cough and congestion, sore throat, or vomiting.
 Your child should stay home until fever-free for 24 hours without the aid of a fever suppressing medication (e.g. Tylenol, Motrin, acetaminophen, or ibuprofen).

 This strep or staph infection can cause red blisters that can be anywhere on the body or face.
 Pus drains from the blisters and a honey-colored crust may appear on the area.
 It can be passed to others through direct contact.
 Students should seek medical attention and may attend school only if blisters and drainage can be contained and maintained in a clean dry bandage.

 These small insects that dig into the skin can cause itching and can be passed to others.
-Your child should stay home from school until scabies are treated and for 24 hours after treatment.
+Your child should stay home from school for at least 24 hours after first treatment.